infinum/qa-handbook/Automation/Web/Selenium & qawa.md

 ## Writing assertions

-You can use either Python's standard `assert` method (hard assert) or soft asserts using the [pytest_check](https://pypi.org/project/pytest_check/) plugin.
-You can read more about using hard and soft assertions in [this article](https://infinum.com/handbook/qa/automation/general/way-of-working#asserts).
+You can use either Python's standard `assert` (hard assert) or soft asserts using the [pytest_check](https://pypi.org/project/pytest_check/) plugin.
+You can read more about hard and soft asserts in [this handbook article](https://infinum.com/handbook/qa/automation/general/way-of-working#asserts).

-### Python's standard assert
+### Python's standard assert examples

 Checking that something exists: